-The variables \mathbf{X} - which may, for example, include a constant, lagged mixture weights, and lagged endogenous variables - are predetermined and, hence, part of the information set \mathcal{F}{t-1} .
-Consequently, the mixture weights $\widehat{\tau}t$ are \mathcal{F}{t-1} -measurable.
+The variables X - which may, for example, include a constant, lagged mixture weights, and lagged endogenous variables - are predetermined and, hence, part of the information set \mathcal{F}{t-1} .
+Consequently, the mixture weights $\hat{\tau}t$ are \mathcal{F}{t-1} -measurable.
 One implication of employing only lagged variables in the submodel is to preclude that monetary policy shocks can change the state weights in period t through their contemporaneous effect on another variable in the VAR that, in turn, might be crucial in determining the state weights. β denotes the vector of coefficients in the logit model.

 Eqs.
-(1) and (2) are estimated using an expectation maximization algorithm.
-The calculation of orthogonalized impulse responses is based on bootstrapping.
-For each of the 500 bootstrap samples with a horizon of 16 periods and a recursive identification scheme, we obtain the mean of the 500 bootstrapped samples alongside the 16% and 84% quantiles for the corresponding confidence bands.
-It is worth highlighting that for the calculation of the impulse responses we do not have to assume that the economy remains in a single state as is done in many Markov-switching VAR applications.
-The overall impulse response function is a continuously varying mixture of the impulse responses for both states, with the weights being determined by the underlying logit model.5
+(1) and (2) are estimated using an expectation maximization algorithm and the calculation of orthogonalized impulse responses is based on bootstrapping.
+Further details on the estimation procedure and the derivation of impulse responses can be found in Burgard et al. (2019) and in Appendix A. It is worth highlighting that for the calculation of the impulse responses we do not have to assume that the economy remains in a single state as is done in many Markov-switching VAR applications.
+The overall impulse response function is a continuously varying mixture of the impulse responses for both states, with the weights being determined by the underlying logit model.